SitePen/dstore/docs/Stores.md

 ## Cache

 This is a mixin that can be used to add caching functionality to a store.
+This can also be used to wrap an existing store, by using the static `create` function:

+    var cachedStore = Cache.create(existingStore, {
+        cachingStore: new Memory()
+    });

 This store has the following properties:

 Name | Description
 ---- | -----------